jonesjsc/14-MVC-Tech-Blog/README.md

 | github repo       | https://github.com/jonesjsc/14-MVC-Tech-Blog |
 | heroku deployment | https://techblog-hw14.herokuapp.com/         |

-1. you can't tell what username is logged in from the navbar - this should be there

 # Routes

 | Method | Route            | Description                                                                                                                                                                                                                                 |